JULES OLITSKI "ORANGE G" SILKSCREEN, 1970

 Possibly one of the most "demanding" abstract artists - appreciating Olitski is not always easy.

-Some people on first glance dismiss his work from this period as simply being a mass of color.
+Some people at first glance dismiss his work from this period as simply being a mass of color.

-But Olitski asks you to get up close to the work, to loose yourself in the color, to consider how its created and contained on the picture plane and think about the conventions and strategies used by his contemporaries and forefathers active in abstraction.
+But Olitski asks you to get up close to the work, to lose yourself in the color, to consider how it's created and contained on the picture plane, and think about the conventions and strategies used by his contemporaries and forefathers active in abstraction.

 Around 1965 Olitski had a major creative/technical breakthrough.
 He began spraying the paint on his canvases, creating works that were highly innovative and nuanced while continuing his tradition of (seemingly) monochromatic artworks.
 The colors seemed to be dissipating into other shades with no trace of the artist's hand.